skostousov/Interior-Ocean-Properties-Inference/README.md

 1. Create nice plottings of RMSE and other evaluation metrics
 2. Create framework for 12 month models and corresponding dataset downloading, etc.
+3. Also for normal large model allow for a stratified split so each of 12 months makes an appearance in every split